gauniverseorg/ga-docs/README.md

 #### Future work for the search

-Automate the process of adding urls to the `config.json` everytime the project is built
+Automate the process of adding URLs to the `config.json` every time the project is built